Elton John: 1962–1969: Pub pianist to staff songwriter

 At age 15, with his mother's and stepfather's help, John was hired as a pianist at a nearby pub, the Northwood Hills Hotel, playing Thursday to Sunday nights.
 Known simply as "Reggie", he played a range of popular standards, including songs by Jim Reeves and Ray Charles, as well as his own songs.
 A stint with a short-lived group called the Corvettes rounded out his time.
 Although normal-sighted as a teenager, John began wearing horn-rimmed glasses to imitate Buddy Holly.

-In 1962, John and some friends formed a band called Bluesology.
+In 1962 John and some friends formed a band called Bluesology.
 By day, he ran errands for a music publishing company; he divided his nights between solo gigs at a London hotel bar and working with Bluesology.
-By the mid-1960s, Bluesology was backing touring American soul and R&B musicians like the Isley Brothers, Major Lance and Patti LaBelle and the Bluebelles.
-In 1966, the band became Long John Baldry's supporting band and played 16 times at the Marquee Club.
+By the mid-1960s, Bluesology was backing touring American soul and R&B musicians such as the Isley Brothers, Major Lance and Patti LaBelle and the Bluebelles.
+In 1966 the band became Long John Baldry's supporting band and played 16 times at the Marquee Club.

-In 1967, John answered an advertisement in the British magazine New Musical Express, placed by Ray Williams, then the A&R manager for Liberty Records.
+In 1967 John answered an advertisement in the British music paper New Musical Express, placed by Ray Williams, then the A&R manager for Liberty Records.
 At their first meeting, Williams gave John an unopened envelope of lyrics written by Bernie Taupin, who had answered the same ad.
-John wrote music for the lyrics and then sent it to Taupin, beginning a partnership that still continues.
+John wrote music for the lyrics and then sent it to Taupin, which began their decades-long partnership that still continues.
 When the two first met in 1967, they recorded the first John/Taupin song, "Scarecrow".
-Six months later, John began going by the name Elton John in homage to two members of Bluesology: saxophonist Elton Dean and vocalist Long John Baldry.
+Six months later, John began going by the name Elton John in homage to two members of Bluesology: the saxophonist Elton Dean and the vocalist Long John Baldry.
 He legally changed his name to Elton Hercules John on 7 January 1972.
+"Hercules" came from the name of a horse in British sitcom Steptoe and Son, of which John was a big fan.

 The team of John and Taupin joined Dick James's DJM Records as staff songwriters in 1968, and over the next two years wrote material for various artists, among them Roger Cook and Lulu.
-Taupin would write a batch of lyrics in under an hour and give it to John, who would write music for them in half an hour, disposing of the lyrics if he could not come up with anything quickly.
+Taupin would write a batch of lyrics in under an hour and give it to John, who would write music for each of them in half an hour, disposing of the lyrics if he could not come up with anything quickly.
 For two years they wrote easy-listening tunes for James to peddle to singers.
 Their early output included a contender for the UK entry for the Eurovision Song Contest 1969, for Lulu, called "I Can't Go On (Living Without You)".
 It came sixth of six songs.
 In 1969, John provided piano for Roger Hodgson on his first released single, "Mr. Boyd" by Argosy, a quartet that was completed by Caleb Quaye and Nigel Olsson.